-Anxiety disorders are the most common mental illness in America, affecting 40 million adults in the United States age 18 and older (18.1% of U.S. population).
+Anxiety disorders are the most common mental illness in the U.S., affecting about 18% of the U.S. population.

 What is Anxiety?

-If you experience worry and irrational fears for hours at a time, can’t sleep or perform usual tasks, then you may have an anxiety disorder.
+If you experience worry and irrational fears for hours at a time, can’t sleep or can’t perform usual tasks, you may have an anxiety disorder.
 Anxiety becomes unhealthy when it stops pushing you to act.
-This can happen either because you are worried about things out of your control, worried about things that have not happened yet or paralyzed by the stress and anxiety you feel, rather than being inspired to act.
+This can happen either because you are worried about things out of your control or things that have not happened yet, or if you are paralyzed by the stress and anxiety you feel rather than being inspired to act.

 People with anxiety disorders may experience constant worry, anticipation of danger, lack of control, difficulty concentrating and physical restlessness.

-People with generalized anxiety disorder experience persistent, excessive and unrealistic worry about issues like money, health, family or work for six months or longer.
+GAD is a pattern of frequent, constant worry and anxiety over many different events and activities.
+GAD is different from anxiety you may feel about your financial situation or a stressful event in the world.
+GAD is not triggered by a specific situation.
+Even in the best of times, GAD affects 6.8 million adults in the U.S. People with GAD experience persistent, excessive and unrealistic worry about issues like money, health, family or work for six months or longer.
 They don’t know how to stop the worry cycle, which they feel is beyond their control.
 Physical symptoms of GAD may include fatigue, restlessness, difficulty sleeping, irritability, muscle tension, gastrointestinal discomfort or diarrhea.

 - Panic Attacks

-Unmanaged anxiety disorders can lead to panic attacks.
-Panic attacks are a brief period of intense fear or discomfort.
+Unmanaged anxiety disorders can lead to panic attacks, which are brief periods of intense fear or discomfort.
 People who have panic attacks experience sweating, trembling, palpitations, feelings of choking, chest pain, nausea, dizziness and fear of losing control, all in a short period of time.
 In panic disorder, there is persistent worry and concern about the attacks and changes in behavior related to the attacks.
 Women are twice as likely to be affected as men.
 It is common for individuals who have panic attacks to also have major depression.

-Obsessive-Compulsive Disorder (OCD) is an anxiety disorder characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
+OCD is an anxiety disorder characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 For individuals with OCD, worries, doubts and superstitious beliefs are common in everyday life.
 Some people can be methodical, precise and value order and cleanliness, but not have OCD.
-People with OCD suffer from intrusive and unwanted thoughts that they can't seem to get out of their heads (obsessions), often compelling them to repeatedly perform ritualistic behaviors and routines (compulsions) to try and ease their anxiety.
-OCD affects about 2.2 million American adults, and the problem can be accompanied by eating disorders, other anxiety disorders or depression.
+People with OCD suffer from intrusive and unwanted thoughts that they can’t seem to get out of their heads (obsessions), often compelling them to repeatedly perform ritualistic behaviors and routines (compulsions) to try and ease their anxiety.
+OCD affects about 2.2 million American adults, and it can be accompanied by eating disorders, other anxiety disorders or depression.

 Treatment for Anxiety Disorders

 Anxiety disorders can be effectively treated with psychotherapy, medication or a combination of both.
-Cognitive-behavioral therapy, or CBT, is a short-term form of psychotherapy.
+Cognitive-behavioral therapy (CBT) is a short-term form of psychotherapy.
 It focuses on identifying, understanding and modifying thinking and behavior patterns.

 Medication does not cure anxiety disorders, but it can help manage symptoms while an individual undergoes psychotherapy.
 Many medications used to treat depression are also effective for anxiety disorders.